HL7/davinci-ecdx/source/pages/Information_Exchange_Option_2__Push--Unsolicited_Communication.md

 ## Processing Steps
 ### Preconditions
-The Information Sender has established rules about information sharing requirements after various types of service events occur,
+The Information Sender has established rules about information sharing requirements after various types of service events occur.

 The Information Sender has access to look-up digital addresses for Information Recipients or has previously been given the address information for the Information Recipient.

+A secure information transport mechanism exists between the Information Sender and all Information Recipients.

 ### Trigger
-Something in the Information Sender's workflow happens to cause the need for information to be shared with an external entity.
+Something (a process step, event or request) in the Information Sender's workflow happens, causing the need for information to be shared with an external entity.

 ### Main Flow
 The Information Sender sends a communication message with the agreed health record information to the Information Recipient(s) who are known to need the information.

 ### Post Conditions
-Each Information Recipient receives the communication message and processes it according to their business logic.
+Each Information Recipient receives the communication message and processes it according to their business logic and optional support of associated tasks.

-## Sequence Diagram